A haunting debut novel of a young woman living on the edge in a Cornwall the tourists never see, struggling with the aftermath of family tragedy.

 'This unsparing debut novel portrays the unromantic side of Cornwall few visitors see and which so many novelists choose to overlook.
 Charlie Carroll inhabits his damaged heroine completely' Patrick Gale

 'A moving and affecting novel about life on the edge, with a very special flavour of wild and rugged Cornwall.'
-Emma Stonex
+Emma Stonex, author of THE LAMPLIGHTERS

 Away from the hotels and holiday lets, there is an unseen side of Cornwall, where the shifting uncertainties of the future breed resentment and mistrust.